ACTIVE DIRECTORY SECURITY ASSESSMENT

 Literally, it is direct access to staff emails, open access around differnet portals and applications, any user’s password hashes and infiltration across multiple networks in case of trusted domain relationships (with third-parties, multiple regions, etc).

 It does not matter how many security solutions you have deployed, how many security resources you have on hand – without a secure Active Directory security misconfigurations, your environment is a low hanging fruit for attackers.
 Whether it is an insider attacker, an external attacker or supply chain attack vector – it all comes down to compromise of one, two or all three security principles – Confidentiality, Integrity and Availability.

 01. Initial Scoping & Objectives

-Our AD security experts with you to define the assets in scope covering primary security concerns and any specific requirements.
+Our Active Directory security experts are with you to define the assets in scope covering primary security concerns and any specific requirements.
 Specialised assessments like these are defined with test cases built around both authenticated and unauthenticated attack vectors.

 These objectives and understanding of environment is gained at this stage.

 This phase includes specific activities such as password cracking and statistical analysis to assess the password culture of a company.